nicolo-f/Distributed-Autonomous-Systems/domande.md

 - Is using gamma and (1-gamma) in the cost function appropriate?
 - Should targets be initialized close to robots or placed randomly?

 **TODO:** Implement barrier function against other robots or against targets

+## Task 2.2
+- Should we check that the data received at iteration x actually arrives at iteration x and not later?
+- Check if we actually need it on update_plot() iterazione 0

+**TODO:** Check visualizer file